 Fertility Preservation Options Give Hope to Cancer Patients

 The most common fertility preservation techniques include Sperm freezing , Egg Freezing, and Embryo freezing.
 Alternative methods which may be helpful for pre-pubescent boys and girls include testicular tissue freezing and ovarian tissue freezing.
-Thanks to modern medical advances and technologies allowing these options to be available before cancer treatments render the patient infertile, many patients who have opted for these preservation options have been able to start their family once clear of their cancer diagnosis who are ready to start.
-While there are variables we cannot control such as patient age, ovarian reserve, and a limited timeline to complete fertility preservation treatment which can limit future success, a cancer diagnosis for many no longer threatens the dream of having a family in their future.
-There is also the option of exploring the use of donor egg or donor sperm when fertility preservation is not possible or not successful.
+Thanks to modern medical advances and technologies allowing these options to be available before cancer treatments begin.
+Many patients who have opted for these preservation options have been able to start their family once clear of their cancer diagnosis.

-Four Options for Fertility Preservation:
+Options for Fertility Preservation for Cancer Patients

 Sperm Freezing

 Sperm freezing and storage is a straightforward and convenient process that is easily fit into a tight timeline for male cancer patients.
-Patients have the option to collect their semen on-site in the office, or they can take advantage of our mail-in sperm-freezing collection kit.
+Patients have the option to collect their semen on-site in the office.
+Or, they can take advantage of our mail-in sperm-freezing collection kit.
 The frozen sperm can be readily used in the future utilizing assisted reproductive technologies to help with family building.

 Egg Freezing